-- 1. Earpiece - 2, 12.
-Left soft key / Right soft key: Each of these keys perform the functions indicated by the text on the display immediately above them. - Side keys: These keys are used to control the volume of ringtone in standby mode and speaker volume during a call. - 4.
-Tools menu hot key: For further details, see page 60~63. - 5.
+- 1. Earpiece - 2,10.
+Left soft key/Right soft key: Each of these keys perform the functions indicated by the text on the display immediately above them. - Side keys: These keys are used to control the volume of ringtone in standby mode and speaker volume during a call. - 4.
 Send key: You can dial a phone number and answer incoming calls.
-Press this key in standby mode to quickly access the most recent incoming, outgoing and missed calls. - Alphanumeric keys: These keys are used to dial a number in standby mode and to enter number or characters in edit mode. - 7.
-Microphone: Can be muted during a call for privacy. - Active flip: Open the flip to answer an incoming call and close to end the call. - 9.
-Display screen: Displays phone status icons, menu items, Web information, pictures and more in full color.
+Press this key in standby mode to quickly access the most recent incoming, outgoing and missed calls. - Alphanumeric keys: These keys are used to dial a number in standby mode and to enter number or characters in edit mode. - 6.
+Microphone: Can be muted during a call for privacy. - Display screen: Displays phone status icons, menu items, Web information, pictures and more in full color. - Navigation key: Use for quick access to phone functions

-- 10. Navigation key: Use for quick access to phone functions - Confirmation key: Long press will launch the WAP browser.
-Allows you to select and confirm menu options. - Message key: Use to retrieve or send text messages. - 14.
-Sounds menu hot key: For further details, see page 68. - End/Power key: Allows you to power the phone on or off, end calls, or return to Standby Mode. - 16.
+- Confirmation key: Long press will launch the WAP browser.
+Allows you to select and confirm menu options. - Message key: Use to retrieve or send text messages. - End/Power key: Allows you to power the phone on or off. end calls. or return to Standby Mode. - 13.
 Clear key: Allows you to delete the characters entered or return you to the previous screen.